bradlyke/dr16q/plot_progs/plot_progs_readme.md

-This folder will hold the plotting scripts that were used to generate the most of the plots in the DR16Q paper.
+This folder will hold the plotting scripts that were used to generate most of the plots in the DR16Q paper.

 Included files:
 1) this readme